jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/APcore.md

 ### Set Reset Vector Address (RVBARADDR)

 The service will iterate over all cores, setting the RVBARADDR for each core to the value provided.
 This is necessary to be able to handle the SCMI apcore_reset_address_set request.
-Remote to other die if necessary; depends largely on ATU mapping.

 ```mermaid
 sequenceDiagram